AleksBanbur/EE8204---Real-Time-Multi-Task-Learning/README.md

 # EE8204---Real-Time-Multi-Task-Learning
-Real-Time Joint Semantic Segmentation and Depth Estimation Using Asymmetric Annotations Implementation
+## Real-Time Joint Semantic Segmentation and Depth Estimation Using Asymmetric Annotations Implementation

+### Summary
 This repository provides a python implementation using PyTorch for the following research paper:
 Title: Real-Time Joint Semantic Segmentation and Depth Estimation Using Asymmetric Annotations
 Link: https://arxiv.org/abs/1809.04766